 Where to Dredge for Gold in Utah

-In Utah you are allowed to pan in almost any stream or river on BLM or national forest land.
+In Utah you are allowed to pan in almost any stream or river on BLM or National Forest Land.

 The areas that are not accessible are those where endangered species might be found